 Small Great Things by Jodi Picoult

 Literature, like any other art form, is judged by the idiosyncratic eye of the audience.
-For me, Small Great Things is the literary equivalent of a Michelangelo if he were alive to paint in today’s modern world– if he painted current social themes with the depth and subtly of his masterful strokes, intricate scenes that can be stared at for hours like his paintings, powerful figures that make us question even our deepest held beliefs, and not one to shy away from engaging and understanding the ugly.
+For me, Small Great Things is the literary equivalent of a great sculpture or painting– if created with current social themes consisting of the depth and subtly of masterful strokes, intricate scenes that can be stared at for hours like paintings by the masters, powerful figures that make us question even our deepest held beliefs, and not one to shy away from engaging and understanding the ugly.

 This is truly a brave work by Jodi Picoult, and although known for her handling of controversy with aplomb, I was mesmerized by this particular novel.
 As a white author, one who describes herself as benefitting from the wind-at-your back white privilege that is both ubiquitous and invisible in our society, she stepped into the forbidden abyss of a novel that takes on the complexity of race relations in America.
 The story is compelling, the characters complex, the prose exquisite, and the themes haunting in a way that elevates ones thinking.
 It ultimately results in the gratitude one feels when we see something obvious for the first time in a deeper way.
 I cannot give a higher recommendation than for this amazing novel.